 There are no chapters to the book, it is written more like a narrative through the timeline of Auto-Train.
 There is a lot of text, but also many photographs of the bright colors of the equipment and employee uniforms.
 Many former employee interviews were conducted to get an inside account of Auto-Train operations and experience.

 Since the Auto-Train operated mostly at night, a number of rare action photographs are included.
 There are over 400 color photographs total in addition to the Black-and-White photographs.
 There are also photographs of the results of Auto-Train's unfortunate derailments.

 There is a 28-page roster section at the end of the book.
 It includes rolling stock, locomotives and buses and vans.
 There a two photographs of Northern Pacific steam-generator cars which were converted from steam locomotive tenders still in Northern Pacific two-tone green.

-RF&P Historical Society, hardcover, 244 pages, standard portrait book 8 x 10 in., over 400 color and b&w photographs and illustrations.
+RF&P Historical Society, hardcover, 244 pages, standard portrait book 8 x 10 in., over 400 color and Black-and-White photographs and illustrations.